CHRE-FM

 CHRE-FM (105.7 FM, "Dream 105.7") is a radio station licensed to St. Catharines, Ontario.
 Owned by Whiteoaks Communications Group, it broadcasts an adult contemporary format.
+For much of November and December, it switches to Christmas Music.
 CHRE shares studios with its sister stations, CKTB and CHTZ-FM, in "Oak Hill Mansion", the former home of William Hamilton Merritt, at 12 Yates Street in downtown St. Catharines.
 Its transmitter is on Cataract Road in Thorold, sharing its tower with CHTZ-FM.